zed-0xff/ZBetterWorkshopUpload/README.md

 ## What It Does

 ZBetterWorkshopUpload automatically filters out unwanted files (like `.git`, `.DS_Store`, build artifacts, etc.) when uploading mods to the Steam Workshop.
-It also provides a preview of exactly which files will be uploaded before you submit.
+It also provides a preview of exactly which files will be uploaded before you submit, and supports description include directives for easier description management.

 ## Features